How I started to practice yoga?

 What does yoga mean to me now?

-Thoughts on becoming a yoga teacher
+Thoughts on becoming a yoga teacher:

-I teach small classes in boutique environments in gentle Hatha yoga style.
+I teach small classes in boutique environment in gentle Hatha yoga style.
 My style is influenced by the Iyengar method where focus is on precision and alignment, using props to help the student to get the benefit of the pose.

 My aim is to teach in a safe environment where tranquility meets ability.
-I truly believe that regular yoga practice will give us the optimum health.

 As a member of Yoga Australia (#1766) I am required to undertake professional development which I thoroughly enjoy and find it stimulating.

-Since graduation completed the following qualifications:
+Since graduating I completed following courses:

-- Introduction to Ayurveda – Nature Care College – 2011
+- Introduction to Ayurveda – Nature Care College – 2011;

-- Relax and Renew”® Trainer – Judith Hansen Lasater – Aug 2012
+- Relax and Renew”® Trainer – Judith Hansen Lasater – Aug 2012;

-- Yoga Therapy for Anxiety and Stress – Enlightened Events – June 2017
+- Yoga Therapy for Anxiety and Stress – Enlightened Events – June 2017;

-- Yoga Therapy for the Physical Body – Enlightened Events – July 2017
+- Yoga Therapy for the Physical Body – Enlightened Events – July 2017;

-- Meditation facilitator – Adore Yoga – January 2019
+- Meditation facilitator – Adore Yoga – January 2019;